 This is another aspect of Reinvest24 I like.
 You get to know many of the projects available via videos on their YouTube channel.
 They also follow up the project status with blog post updates or videos recorded on site.
 I value this a lot since it adds trustworthiness and professionalism towards their investors.

 I write monthly portfolio updates on my investments, so make sure to follow them or subscribe to the blog if interested in following up on the performance.

 Latest news – Reinvest24 expansion to Germany

-Last week was a great surprise for Reinvest24 investors as they announced their expansion to German real estate market.
+Last week was a great surprise for Reinvest24 investors as they announced their expansion to the German real estate market.
 They also published their first project, which is a rental project, with a rental yield of 6.5% and a planned final yield of 12%.
-It is located near the Polish border in Eberswalde and only 50 km from Berlin.
+It is located near the Polish border in Eberswalde and is only 50 km from Berlin.

 The target return should be achieved by increasing the value of the property by renovating it.
 The property will be sold again in two years as planned.
 And after Estateguru*, this is the second platform from Baltics to expand to Germany.
 For now, Reinvest24 has a representative in Germany who will take care of all the documentation and also manage the project, but overall they are getting ready to open a branch there as well.

 Currently, Reinvest24 is in the final stage of receiving the financial institution licence in Estonia.